swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ## Finding files

 The `find` program can be used to find files based on arbitrary criteria.
-Navigate to the `data` directory and enter the following
+Navigate to the `shell` directory and enter the following
 command:

     find . -print